asantiago323/NgRx-App/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.3.

+## Environment Setup

+Ensure that you connect to your firestore db within the environment.ts file.
+Here is a link to a finished copy [Fitness Tracker](https://ng-fitness-app-192c2.firebaseapp.com)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.